trivelle/worker/docs/design.md

 // ProcessRequest represents a request to execute a Linux process in the worker type ProcessRequest struct {
-	// Command is the command executed to be executed together with its arguments Command string
+	// Command is the command executed to be executed Command string

+	// Args are the arguments for the command
+	Args []string

 	// ResourceLimits specifies the resources that the process will have access to
 	// These translate to cgroup interface files configuration.